Office of Student Conduct

 We understand that there may be many questions about details surrounding the transition to virtual instruction, and administrative processes to provide you service.
 We are here to help answer those questions as it relates to your case.

-Our first priority is the health and well-being of the WKU community, and we are immediately focused on ensuring our students are safe and in a position to successfully continue their academic careers. information and up to date messages can be found at:
+Our operations this semester will reflect our first priority, the health and well-being of our students and the WKU community, and we are immediately focused on ensuring our students are safe and in a position to successfully resume your academic careers. :

-We will work hard to answer your questions, respond to your concerns in a timely manner.
+This Fall semester we will continue to work hard to answer your questions, respond to your concerns in a timely manner.

 I thank you for viewing our home page.
 Please take some additional time to review our entire site as you will find more information about Student Conduct.
 The Student Handbook also has information for everyone—prospective students, students, parents, staff, alumni, and professional colleagues.